 What causes CMV retinitis?

 CMV retinitis is caused by the cytomegalovirus.
 This is one of the herpes viruses that infects most adults.
 The vast majority of people who have cytomegalovirus have no symptoms of infection.
 They will never have any problems because of the virus.
 But in people with weakened immune systems, the virus can reactivate and spread to the retina.
 This can lead to vision-threatening eye problems.
-In older adults with weaker immune systems, the virus can spread from shingles on the forehead and nose.
-This leads to retina damage.

 Who is at risk for CMV retinitis?